To discipline your primary school child effectively, know that the rules that once applied when she was a preschooler no longer apply.

 “Things like taking away TV and playground time were enough to get him to behave, but they no longer work now,” Peter says.
 “Although they are still very effective with my three-year-old daughter!” he quips.

 Sharlene Tan, 41, an account manager and mum to Ashley, eight, concurs.
 When her son was younger and used to misbehave, she spanked his bum lightly or took away privileges, such as buying new toys.

 “It no longer works, because what he does now is save his recess money during the week and uses that to spend on himself when he goes out with me,” she says.
 “Also, I’ve had to give up spanking because he tells me beating is abuse.”

-So how do you discipline a 7-year-old?
+So how do you discipline a primary school child?
 These are typical challenges parents of tweens face, says psychologist Daniel Koh.

 Not too long ago, your child was completely dependent on you and your guidance to navigate life.
 Now that she’s doing more things on her own and has her own circle of friends as a support system, she thinks she’s ready for more independence.
 However, you may not feel the same way.

 “This is when the power struggle and dominance start, which results in more challenging behaviour,” Daniel explains.